TosbackCgusBridge-Bot/CGUs-versions/Paypal/Privacy Policy.md

 Buy with confidence.

-There's a reason why over 200 million people trust PayPal: it's easy and secure with benefits like Return Shipping on Us\* and Purchase Protection.\*\*
+There's a reason why over 200 million people trust PayPal: it's easy and secure with benefits like Return Shipping on Us1 and Purchase Protection.2

 Shop now with PayPal at your favorite stores.